nj-vs-vh/ascii-minesweeper/README.md

 python play.py
 ```

-To change field size and amount of mines edit values in play.py directly.
+To change field size and mine count edit the values in `play.py` manually.